smapiot/piral/docs/questions/pilets.md

 ## Do I need to create my own app shell?

 No, pilets could be also developed without an app shell.
-In order to avoid having to create your own app shell you could either use `sample-piral`, which is the app shell from our [demo](https://demo-full.piral.io/) based on `piral` or `empty-piral`, which represents an empty app shell based on `piral-core`.
+In order to avoid having to create your own app shell you could either use `sample-piral`, which is the app shell from our [demo](https://demo-full.piral.io/) based on `piral`, or `empty-piral`, which represents an empty app shell based on `piral-core`.

 A pilet could then be scaffolded like this: